 Yunus Emre Institute

-Yunus Emre Institute is a public organization which was established in 2007 for the purpose of promoting Turkey, its culture, language and art; conducting its activities under Yunus Emre Foundation.
-The Institute provides language, culture and art courses abroad in order to support cultural exchanges to strengthen relationship between Turkey and the other nations.
-The Institute presently has 35 cultural centers in 28 countries.
-Through these centers, the Institute carries out its activities.
+The Yunus Emre Institute is a public organization which was established in 2007 for the purpose of promoting Turkey, its culture, language and art.
+It conducts its activities under the Yunus Emre Foundation.
+The Institute provides courses in language, culture and art abroad in order to support cultural exchange and to strengthen the relations between Turkey and other nations.
+The Institute carries out its activities via 50 cultural centers located in 40 countries.

-With the aim of measuring proficiency level of the students who wish to learn Turkish as a foreign or second language, the Institute has launched an international examination called “Türkçe Yeterlik Sinavi” (TYS) (Turkish Proficiency Exam) in accordance with proficiency definitions and standards of The Common European Framework.
-TYS focuses on following languages skills: Reading, Writing, Listening and Speaking.
+The Institute has launched an international examination called “Türkçe Yeterlik Sinavi” (TYS) (Turkish Proficiency Exam - TPE) in accordance with the proficiency definitions and standards of The Common European Framework.
+This is with the aim of measuring the proficiency of students wishing to learn Turkish as a foreign or second language, The Turkish Proficiency Exam focuses on the following four language skills: Reading, Writing, Listening and Speaking.